SparthakReddyRR/Analytics-portfolio-sparthak/README.md

 # Analytics-portfolio-sparthak
-End-to-end Business &amp; Data Analytics projects using SQL, Excel, and BI tools.
-Focused on Operations, Product, and Pricing insights.
+End-to-end Business, Financial, and Data Analytics projects using SQL, Excel, and BI tools to drive KPI, revenue, and operational insights.